So This Is Washington

-So This Is Washington is a 1943 American film directed by Ray McCarey starring Chester Lauck.
+So This Is Washington is a 1943 American comedy film directed by Ray McCarey starring Chester Lauck.
 The film was nominated for the Academy Award for Best Sound Recording (James L. Fields).
 It is also known as Dollar A Year Man.

 Plot

 Abner Peabody runs the Jot 'Em Down general store in Pine Ridge, Arkansas.
-When listening to the radio one day, he hears Chester Marshall, head of the Civilian Aid on the War Effort Board, plead to the people and asking for help to come up with inventions and ideas that could be used to improve the life during war times.
+When listening to the radio one day, he hears Chester Marshall, head of the Civilian Aid on the War Effort Board, pleading to the people and asking for help to come up with inventions and ideas that could be used to improve life during wartime.

 Abner decides to build a chemistry lab in his own basement.
 Soon he develops a new improved formula for manufacturing synthetic rubber.
 His partner Lum Edwards wants them to go to Washington D.C. to present their work to Marshall.

 When the two men arrive in Washington, they have a hard time finding housing for their stay.
-They are offered lodging by an unknown man they meet in a park, but it turns out the room they are given is the bedroom display in a department store window.
-As they wake up in the morning, they are chased out of the store, but encounter an old friend of theirs who is a newspaper columnist, Robert Blevine.
+They are offered lodging by an unknown man they meet in a park, but it turns out the room they are given is the bedroom displayed in a department store window.
+As they wake up in the morning, they are chased out of the store, but they encounter an old friend of theirs who is a newspaper columnist, Robert Blevine.

 Robert invites them to stay at his house instead, and accompanies them to see Marshall.
-They have to wait in line to see him though, since hoards of people have gathered for the same reason.
+They have to wait in line to see him though, since hordes of people have gathered for the same reason.
 Robert is scolded by Marshall's secretary because of his harsh articles in the paper about him, while Abner and Lum go see the sights around the city.